 a.
 A Lecturer or non-tenure eligible Assistant Professor who is unsuccessful in his/her initial application for promotion may reapply for promotion in the second year following initial denial.
-[Approved by the Board of Trustees, April 2017]

 - b.
-The lecturer or non-tenure eligible Assistant Professor may again apply for promotion no sooner than the second year following the second denial of promotion.
-[Approved by the Board of Trustees, April 2017] - c.
+The lecturer or non-tenure eligible Assistant Professor may again apply for promotion no sooner than the second year following the second denial of promotion. - c.
 A lecturer or non-tenure eligible Assistant Professor is permitted only three applications for promotion in a ten-year period.